digitalbricklayer/techteapotcom/src/content/articles/network-simulation-introduction/index.md

 #### NetRule

 Rarely have I seen a worse set of product pages than the [NetRule](http://www.netrule.com/) website.
-Ill be polite and call it functional.
+I'll be polite and call it functional.
 I sure hope their product is better than the website.
 But, they have been around for a long time so one must assume it is.

 ## How do you get Started in Network Simulation?